 According to Parikh, Phase 3 trials of COVID-19 vaccines have largely been conducted in populations that do not reflect the resident demographics of nursing homes in order to avoid studying those at higher risk.

-But nursing homes, Parikh explained, represented the “epicenter” of the COVID-19 pandemic in the United States and in countries worldwide.
-The team felt it was necessary to assess the effectiveness of the vaccines in this population in a real-world environment.
+Parikh explained that nursing homes have been identified as the “epicenter” of the COVID-19 pandemic in the United States and around the world.
+Therefore, the team believed it was essential to evaluate the effectiveness of vaccines in this population in a real-world environment.
 This is especially important for individuals who have completed nursing courses and work in these facilities.

 “Using the databases that have resulted from this collaboration, we were able to identify nursing homes that were experiencing outbreaks during and following deployment of the Pfizer vaccine,” Parikh wrote.
 “In addition, the CDC was interested in similar questions, and this led to a joint partnership between our 3 groups.”